dudung/bekade/README.md

 # bkd
-Semestral archive for the three codes for living at university
+Semestral archive of the three codes for living at university